italoosorio/SilkBuilder-Doc/README.md

-# SilkBuilder - SQL's Missing Friend
+# SilkBuilder™: SQL's Missing Friend

 SilkBuilder is SQL's Missing Friend, an innovative, opinionated development framework designed to streamline the creation of dynamic, data-driven web applications by serving as a seamless companion to SQL.
 It bridges the gap between robust database interactions and intuitive user interface development, offering developers a cohesive and efficient environment for building modern web solutions.